International Seabird Conservation

 NOAA Fisheries works to mitigate the incidental catch of seabirds in fisheries by working closely with many domestic and international partners.
 We work internationally through regional fishery management organizations and with countries that have vessels overlapping with seabird distribution to promote seabird conservation.
 For example, the United States played a significant role in the adoption of international binding measures at several regional fisheries management organizations to reduce seabird bycatch in international waters.
 In these fora, the United States emphasizes the need for improved bycatch data via onboard observer programs, targeted approaches to reducing bycatch, and risk adverse decision-making based on the conservation needs of many affected species.

 Although not a member, the United States actively participates in the Agreement on the Conservation of Albatrosses and Petrels (ACAP), the only multilateral agreement that coordinates international activity to mitigate threats to albatross and petrel populations.
-ACAP came into force in February 2004 and currently has 13 member countries and covers 30 species of albatrosses, petrels and shearwaters.
-Three species of albatross covered by ACAP breed on U.S. soil or forage in U.S. waters, including the black-footed albatross, laysan albatross, and the endangered short-tailed albatross.
+ACAP came into force in February 2004 and currently has 13 member countries and covers 31 species of albatrosses, petrels and shearwaters.
+Four species covered by ACAP breed on U.S. soil or forage in U.S. waters, including the black-footed albatross, laysan albatross, and the endangered short-tailed albatross, and the pink-footed shearwater.
 The United States will continue to support ACAP’s efforts and will continue activities related to formally joining ACAP so we may work with other key nations more effectively on measures for reducing seabird bycatch worldwide.

 For questions about international seabird conservation, please contact Mi Ae Kim (email@example.com).